updates2mqtt¶

 For a quick spin, try this:

-docker run -v /var/run/docker.sock:/var/run/docker.sock -e MQTT_USER=user1 -e MQTT_PASS=user1 -e MQTT_HOST=192.168.1.5 ghcr.io/rhizomatics/updates2mqtt:release
+docker run -v /var/run/docker.sock:/var/run/docker.sock -e MQTT_USER=user1 -e MQTT_PASS=user1 -e MQTT_HOST=192.168.1.5 ghcr.io/rhizomatics/updates2mqtt:latest

 or without Docker, using uv